Skip to content

 Avatar Profile Icon for Deals

 When users are in the Pipeline View, they are able to see at a glance who is assigned to a deal.
 The assigned users are represented in an avatar profile icon at the top right corner of the deal card.
-Furthermore, if they hover over the icon, it expands showing more details about the user, or where relevant, other team members assigned to the deal.
+Furthermore, if they hover over the icon, it will display the name of the user.
 If no one is assigned to the deal, they will see an unassigned icon.
+The avatar profile icon will either display with a user’s initials, or, if they have uploaded a profile picture in their user settings their profile picture will display.

 Board/Kanban View: